 Scholarships, grants, bursaries, financial awards, loans… there are many financial support options for international students who wish to study on a UK course.

 You can search for UK scholarships and find out more on the scholarships and financial support page of our Study UK website.
+We also recommend you contact your university of choice for detailed information on the scholarships they provide.

 For undergraduate courses